Property law in China: Deng Xiaoping era

-In the era of Deng Xiaoping, a fundamental legal source of the regime of property and property rights in the PRC lay in the Constitution of PRC enacted in 1982.
+In the era of Deng Xiaoping, a fundamental legal source of the regime of property and property rights in the PRC lay in the Constitution of China enacted in 1982.
 The 1982 constitution provided for the "socialist public ownership" of the means of production, which takes two forms—state ownership and collective ownership.

 Post-Deng

 In 2004, China's constitution was amended to state that China "encourages, supports, and guides the development" of the private sector "in accordance with law, exercises supervision and control."
-The constitutional revisions stated that "citizens' lawful private property us inviolable," which was the first time in PRC history that private property rights received constitutional guarantees.
+The constitutional revisions stated that "citizens' lawful private property is inviolable," which was the first time in PRC history that private property rights received constitutional guarantees.

 Real property rights

 An investor who wants to invest or develop land or property in China must bear in mind China's property laws, most notably the Property Law introduced in 2007, which for the first time protects the interest of private investors to the same extent as that of national interests.